 - Anniversary Bonus: On your cardmember anniversary, you will receive 7,500 Rapid Rewards points each year.

-- Earn 3x Rapid Rewards Points per dollar spent on purchases with Southwest Airlines.
+- New!
+Earn 4x Rapid Rewards Points (was 3x) per dollar spent on Southwest Airlines purchases.

-- Earn 2x Rapid Rewards Points per dollar spent on local transit and commuting purchases, including rideshares like Uber and Lyft.
-You’ll also earn 2x points per dollar spent on internet/cable, phone services, and select streaming purchases.
+- Ending Soon!
+Earn 2x Rapid Rewards Points per dollar spent on local transit and commuting purchases – including rideshares like Uber and Lyft – as well as internet, cable, phone services, and select streaming purchases.
+This bonus category is going away effective Dec.
+31, 2025!

 - Earn 1x Rapid Rewards Points per dollar on all other spending on the card.